2019 Library Levy Renewal

 - Maintain and enhance spl.org website

-- Carry out seismic retrofit work at the historic Columbia, Green Lake and University branches
+- Earthquake retrofit of the historic Columbia, Green Lake and University branches

 The City Council's Select Committee on the Library Levy amended the measure and voted it out of committee for consideration of the full City Council.